rappdw/chatgpt-data/README.md

 - Save the user engagement files (prefixed with "proofpoint_user_engagement") to the `rawdata` directory
 - Save the GPT engagement files (prefixed with "proofpoint_gpt_engagement") to the `rawdata` directory

-Alternatively, you can use the `get_usage_data` command to fetch these reports directly via the Enterprise Compliance API.
+Alternatively, you can use the `fetch_raw_data` command to fetch these reports directly via the Enterprise Compliance API.

 ### 2. Active Directory Export
 To resolve user names and email addresses: